Skip to Content

 • Genuine Care for Our Clients' Legal Rights & Futures

-Our Defense Process: Step-by-Step Support from Start to Finish
+Our Defense Process: What to Expect from First Contact to Resolution

-• Initial assessment: We carefully review the specifics of your charges, police actions, and any available evidence so we understand your unique circumstances.
+• Initial assessment: We review the specifics of your charges, police actions, and available evidence to understand your situation fully.

-• Clear communication: You receive straightforward updates and honest advice about what each stage means, from arraignment to potential hearings or negotiation points.
+• Clear communication: You receive straightforward updates and honest advice at each stage, from arraignment through potential hearings or negotiation.

-• Personalized planning: Our team draws on in-depth knowledge of Bloomington courts and local legal expectations to develop a defense strategy focused on your needs.
+• Personalized strategy: Our team draws on in-depth knowledge of Bloomington courts and local legal expectations to build a defense focused on your circumstances.

-• Support at every hearing: Our lawyers stand beside you at each appearance, providing guidance and preparing you for what to expect.
+• Hearing support: Our attorneys stand beside you at every court appearance and prepare you for what to expect.

 Frequently Asked Questions

-Distribution charges allege an intent to sell, deliver, or transfer drugs to others, whereas possession usually refers to having drugs for personal use.
-Illinois law imposes much steeper penalties for distribution offenses, especially if any sale or transfer involved aggravating factors such as school zones or large quantities.
+Distribution charges allege an intent to sell, deliver, or transfer drugs to others.
+Possession typically refers to having drugs for personal use.
+Illinois law imposes much steeper penalties for distribution, particularly when aggravating factors like school zones or large quantities are involved.

-Even first-time offenders can face significant penalties for drug distribution convictions in Illinois.
-However, the available options may vary depending on your record, the circumstances, and the charges brought against you.
+Yes.
+Even first-time offenders can face mandatory prison minimums for Class X drug distribution offenses in Illinois.
+Available options depend on your record, the specific charges, the quantity involved, and the circumstances of your case.

 Contact a Drug Distribution Lawyer in Bloomington Today

-Take action and contact Johnson Law Group, LLC for a confidential consultation about your drug distribution charge.
-Our experienced lawyers in Bloomington bring a powerful mix of local knowledge, deep experience, and a client-focused approach.
-We guide you through the legal process, answer your questions promptly, and help you understand your rights and options at every stage.
+Contact Johnson Law Group, LLC for a confidential consultation about your drug distribution charge.
+We bring local knowledge, over 100 years of combined experience, and a client-focused approach to every case.
+Our attorneys can walk you through your rights and options clearly, answer your questions promptly, and stand with you at every stage of the process.

-Call (309) 565-8825 or reach out online now to get started and put a trusted drug distribution attorney in Bloomington on your side.
+Call (309) 565-8825 or reach out online now to put a trusted Bloomington drug distribution attorney in your corner.

 See Our Track Record of Success